solid/authorization-panel/proposals/evaluation/uc-3-inheritance.md

 See also: https://github.com/solid/authorization-panel/pull/216#discussion_r665230245

+The problem here is that we need to make a copy of `</weekly-status/2021-04-28/.acl>` in the new acl, which means that changes to the root acl do not get propagated, and the more changes there are the more places will need to be edited to make any changes.

 ### WAC+ ac:imports +acr

 [WAC+:imports](https://github.com/solid/authorization-panel/issues/210) is explained most easily if we also require every resource to link to its own ACR, as ACP does.
+This removes the out-of-band ACL discovery problem and makes it easy for a client to find out where the effective ACR is.

 We keep `wac:default` working as currently specified.

-A unauthenticated client that makes a GET on `</weekly-status/2021-04-28/>` and receives a `401` with a `Link` to `</weekly-status/2021-04-28/>`.
+A unauthenticated client that makes a GET on `</weekly-status/2021-04-28/>` will receives a `401` with a `Link` to `</weekly-status/2021-04-28/.acl>`.

 If the client is the controller of the container, it can do a PUT with the following rules:

 ```Turtle
 # Resource: </weekly-status/2021-04-28/.ac>